HIV capsid inhibition

 In the management of HIV/AIDS, HIV capsid inhibitors are antiretroviral medicines that target the capsid shell of the virus.
-Most current antiretroviral drugs used to treat HIV do not directly target the viral capsid.
-Because of this, drugs that specifically inhibit the HIV capsid are being developed in order to reduce the replication of HIV, and treat infections that have become resistant to current antiretroviral therapies.
+This is in contrast to other antiretroviral drugs used to treat HIV, which do not directly target the viral capsid.
+Because of this, drugs that specifically inhibit the HIV capsid are being developed in order to reduce the replication of HIV and treat infections that have become resistant to other antiretroviral therapies.
+These have also been termed capsid-targeting antivirals, capsid effectors, and capsid assembly modulators (CAMs).

-History and background

-HIV Capsid
+HIV capsid

 The mechanism of HIV infection involves the transport and integration of the viral genome into the DNA of the host cell.
-This process involves both viral and cellular proteins which reverse transcribe the viral RNA to double-stranded DNA, and incorporate the viral DNA into the host cell genome.
+This process involves both viral and cellular proteins which reverse-transcribe the viral RNA to double-stranded DNA and incorporate the viral DNA into the host cell genome.

 The capsid surrounding the viral RNA, nucleocapsids, reverse transcriptase, and integrase plays a key role in the infection process.
 The capsid is composed of amino- and carboxy-terminal domains that form hexameric and pentameric rings.
 These rings assemble to form a cone-shaped structure surrounding the viral RNA and proteins.
 Upon entering the cytoplasm of a host cell, the capsid goes through an unfolding process that releases the viral RNA and proteins into the cell.

 The uncoating process is a highly ordered multistep process in which the capsid is weakened and most or all capsid proteins are removed from the shell.
 Upsetting this process can have downstream effects that significantly reduce the infectivity of the virus.
 Because of this, capsid uncoating is a favorable target for antiretroviral medicines.

-HIV Treatment

-Current drugs administered in the treatment of HIV do not target the capsid.
-Instead, patients are given a cocktail of reverse transcriptase inhibitors, protease inhibitors, integrase inhibitors, and entry inhibitors.
-These drugs have been successful on an epidemiologic and individual basis.
-With treatment, people infected by HIV are able to live long and healthy lives.

-As current treatments significantly reduce the mortality and morbidity of HIV, the disease is incurable but chronically manageable.
-Because patients typically need to take antiretroviral medications for the rest of their lives, long-term effects of HIV treatment are important to consider.
-Long term toxicological effects of antiretroviral treatments can sometimes cause secondary morbidities even when the viral count is low.
-Additionally, drug resistances can be acquired or transmitted due to suboptimal pharmokinetics or lack of patient adherence to treatment.